 Included with the crossbow is Barnett’s crank cocking device.
 This adds up to make this crossbow ideal for all types of shooters and hunters.

 It comes with an amazing kinetic energy of 140ft. lbs with a power stroke of 16.38 inches.
-And for safety purpose, it has the advanced anti-dry fire trigger system which can prevent accidental injuries.
+And for safety purposes, it has an advanced anti-dry fire trigger system, which can prevent accidental injuries.

 The shooting speed